 • You share in the decision making, the responsibility of family budgeting, and sharing the family resources to benefit all family members.

-If you find that you would like to build or increase these behaviors in your current and future relationships, you may consider consulting with a health care professional about how to find support in doing so.
+If you find that you would like to build or increase these behaviors in your current and future relationships, you may consider getting help from a counselor or mental health care professional.

 How Common Is IPV?